nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/💤 Sleeping Days/Session Notes/Session 02.md

 There is a journal (general Vex) to send the past. [[Sin spawn]] are horrific, twisted, once humanoid creatures who attack.
 While coming into the city by train, we saw some clawing at the second arcane wall.

 We are looking for an old, tattered, leather bound journal.
-The smuggler [[Vaughn]] has the journal.
+The smuggler [[Bon]] has the journal.

 We enter a "cave"?
-To get to [[Vaughn]].
+To get to [[Bon]].

 Get to a secret base, with the guy and a cat??